BOM-98/investIQ-project-3/README.md

     - [Black](https://github.com/psf/black) was used to format my code to adhere to correct standards.
     - [Codespaces](https://github.com/features/codespaces) was used to push my commits to my repository.
 - [Lucidchart](https://lucid.app) was used to generate flowcharts for the application.
+- [Visual Studio Code]() was the development environment used for this project.

 ## Libraries & Modules
 - The [yfinance](https://pypi.org/project/yfinance/) library was used for fetching financial information from individual stocks
-- The [Pandas](https://pandas.pydata.org/) library was used for processing the infromation fetched using yfinance.
+- The [Pandas](https://pandas.pydata.org/) library was used for processing the information fetched using yfinance.
 - [Pandas Datareader](https://pypi.org/project/pandas-datareader/) was used to read data from webpages.
-- [PyPortfolioOpt](https://pypi.org/project/pyportfolioopt/) is a library that implements portfolio optimization methods.
+- [PyPortfolioOpt](https://pypi.org/project/pyportfolioopt/)https://scipy.org/ is a library that implements portfolio optimization methods.
 - [Datetime](https://pypi.org/project/DateTime/) is used to put parameters on date ranges for fetching company statistics.
+- [SciPy](https://scipy.org/) is used to calculate the percentile scores and optimal portfolio allocations for the stocks.

 ---

+<a name="bugs"></a>

 ## Bugs

 ### Fixed:

 - yfinance imposed limits on information that could be fetched on the day before submission.
 This resulted in my code throwing errors due to 'Unauthorized Access' if a limit was reached and halting the program.
-As a result, I had to generate a csv version of my fundamentals data for the Dow Jones that the program could fall back to if it could not fetch financials information.
+As a result, I had to generate a csv version of my fundamentals data for the Dow Jones that the program could fall back to if it could not fetch financial information.

 - Using the yfinance api caused some problems as there was a lot of nan or missing values in the fundamentals I was looking for.
 To handle this and prevent errors, I removed any companies that had nan values in their fundamentals.